How to Be Physically Tough By Cultivating Mental Toughness

 Rick Kaselj, MS

-If you are unable to watch or listen to the above interview, check out the transcript below.
+If you are unable to watch or listen to the above interview, Check out the transcript below.

 Rick: Hey!
 This is Rick Kaselj from ExercisesForInjuries.com.
 Today, I have another interview for you and it’s with Mike Gillette.
 And I’ll get Mike to introduce himself and then we’ll get into the interview.

 Mike: Okay.
 Thanks, Rick.
 Awesome to be with you and to have a chance to talk to your listeners.
 I think I would best be described as a perpetual strength seeker.
 It’s something that’s been with me as I’ve kind of evolved through different career fields in my life, different periods of my life.
 It’s just kind of been the constant in the background, trying to find ways to improve myself physically and mentally.
+Cultivating mental toughness has been a significant part of that journey.

 Rick: Awesome.
-Now, looking at the strength side of things, what prompted you to get into strength training?
+Now, looking at the strength side of things, what prompted you to get into strength training? [¹]

 Mike: Well, strength was something for me when I was very young I was a -physical person, probably an extreme example of that.
 So it was always something, being strong, being capable waw something that seemed kind of exotic and mysterious to me when I was a young person.
 And then when I decided to pursue being a physical person, this was 19 or so years old and I was looking at joining the military, I knew that it would be sort of a vocational imperative to become a physical person even though at the time I really didn’t know quite yet what that would entail or what that meant.
 I knew that it was coming and I knew that I would have to start preparing myself in some fashion.
+Cultivating mental toughness was also crucial during this time.

-How did Mike start?
+How did Mike Gillette start?

 Mike: So with a rudimentary approach I began doing a lot of calisthenics, I started running because I had seen movies of guys in the army and they seem to run a lot, they seem to do a lot of push-ups so I thought well why not do some of that.
-Once I was actually in basic training, once I was on active duty, things became a lot more sophisticated in terms of how I was trying to accomplish things.
-I basically wanted to be the best soldier that I could so that did still mean a lot of running.

 Mike: I was at Fort Bragg’s 82nd Airborne Division.
 I also swam quite a bit in those days and I also lifted weights but that was in using the Nautilus System, using the old Arthur Jones Nautilus machines, and the classic Nautilus gym set up.
 So you had to go in the order prescribed, you could only do the Arthur Jones protocol of like one set per machine and if the guy who was running the gym saw you deviating from that you would be banned from the Nautilus machine.
+Cultivating mental toughness was also a key aspect of my training during this time, as it helped me stay disciplined and focused on my goals despite the rigid structure.

 military man jumping hurdles